 - addressing the concerns of women in higher ed

 - conducting program reviews, for both internal and external assessment

 I can also provide individual consultations/coaching and I am available as a speaker on any of the topics described above (fees negotiable).

 I am happy to provide references from colleagues who have worked with me.

 Fees are negotiable.

 Interested in having me work with you virtually or visit your campus?
-Contact me through this website, at talestoldoutofschool ~ at ~ gmail ~ dot ~ com, or fill out an interest form and we can start planning a visit.
+Contact me through this website, at talestoldoutofschool ~ at ~ gmail ~ dot ~ com, or fill out an interest form and we can start planning a virtual or in-person visit.